 Other balance-sheet control variables employed in this study include the return on equity (ROE), the dividend payout ratio estimated as total dividend divided by total net income (DIVIDEND), the leverage ratio - the sum of current- and long-term debt divided by the sum of total equity and current- and long-term debt - (LEVERAGE), and the firm size measure, proxied as the log of market capitalization (SIZE).
 To gauge the role of a firm's business risk for the variance risk premium we use: Tobin's Q, PROFITABILITY, estimated as a ratio of net income over net revenue, TANGIBILITY calculated as a ratio of tangible equity over tangible assets, OPERATING LEVERAGE estimated as a ratio of earnings before interests and taxes, and EBIT earnings growth over revenue growth.
-Further, we estimate net debt and equity issuance of a firm, NDI and NEI, as $\frac{NDI}{A{J{L-1}}}$, respectively.
-NDI is the net debt issuance of firm j in month t, NEI is the net equity issuance of firm j in month t, and n0 and n1 as n2 and n3 and n4 and n5 are spectively. n5 and n6 are spectively and n6 are spectively in month n6 and n6 are spectively as a set of firm n7 and n8 are spectively as a set of firm n8 and n9 are spectively as a set of firm n9 and n1 and n2 are spectively.
+Further, we estimate net debt and equity issuance of a firm, NDI and NEI, as $\frac{NDI}{A{j,t-1}}$ and $\frac{NEI}{A{j,t-1}}$, respectively.
+NDI is the net debt issuance of firm j in month t, NEI is the net equity issuance of firm j in month t, and $A{j,t}$ is the book value of total assets of firm j in month t.
+The data to estimate these variables also come from Bloomberg.

 An additional control variable is Bloomberg's estimate of ANALYST RECOMMENDATIONS.
 The rating scales range between '1' and '5' where return of '5' is the strongest ranking (buy or similar), while a return of '1' is the weakest (sell or similar).
 We aim to enhance the measure of expectations of future uncertainty contained in the VRP with the subjective expectations captured by analyst recommendations.

 Finally, Fama-French bond factors used in this paper are TERM (the difference between the returns on 10-year- and 3-month Treasury securities), the default risk factor DEF - the difference between the return on a market portfolio of long-term corporate bonds (the composite portfolio on the corporate bond module of the Morningstar/Ibbotson Associates index) and the returns on long-term government bonds, and finally the SHORT RATE (3-month Treasury yields).
 This data comes from the Federal Reserve Economic Database (FRED) and Bloomberg.

-3. Empirical results
+3. Empirical Results